 For the convenience of the reader, rather than refer you to other reference sources, we have reproduced that material.
-As a consequence, this paper includes a variety of styles and written perspectives, 'referencing styles', charts, figure and diagrams.
-We believe that substance dominates style and for authenticity we have not always edited that material.
+As a consequence, this paper includes a variety of styles and written perspectives, referencing styles, charts, figures and diagrams.
+We believe that substance dominates style and for authenticity we have not always edited that material